 GEO: Generative Engine Optimization

-GEO (Generative Engine Optimization) is the practice of optimizing content for visibility in AI-generated responses from tools like ChatGPT, Perplexity, and Google AI Overviews.
-It emerged from research by Princeton and Georgia Tech in 2023 and has become increasingly relevant as AI search tools gain adoption.
+GEO (Generative Engine Optimization) is the practice of optimizing content for visibility in AI-generated responses from tools like ChatGPT, Perplexity, Claude, and Google AI Overviews.
+It emerged from research by Princeton and Georgia Tech in 2023 and is now a primary discipline for any site whose target queries trigger an AI Overview.

 How AI Search Differs from Traditional Search